-The Adult Program at the Diabetes Education Centre (DEC) provides education for the prevention and management of diabetes.
+The Adult Program at the Diabetes Education Centre (ADEC) provides education for the prevention and management of diabetes.
 We offer a multidisciplinary approach to diabetes education.

-At the DEC we are committed to providing quality education for the prevention and management of diabetes.
-The program is based on the Canadian Diabetes Association’s 2008 Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada.
+At the ADEC we are committed to providing quality education for the prevention and management of diabetes.
+The program is based on the Canadian Diabetes Association’s Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada.

 We accept referrals from family physicians, specialists, other healthcare professionals and through self or family referral.
-People who have been diagnosed with impaired fasting glucose or impaired glucose tolerance (prediabetes), type 1 and type 2 diabetes, and impaired glucose tolerance of pregnancy, or gestational diabetes, may also be referred.
+People who have been diagnosed with impaired fasting glucose, impaired glucose tolerance, prediabetes, type 1 diabetes, type 2 diabetes, or gestational diabetes may be referred.